jackmiller2003/grokking-beyond-neural-networks-video/script.md

 ## (3) Grokking and regularisation

-In most cases of grokking studied, the loss function (animation) used for optimisation included a data fit term (animation pause) and a regularisation term (animation pause).
+In most cases of grokking studied, the loss function (animation) used for optimisation includes a data fit term (animation pause) and a regularisation term (animation pause).
 Concurrently to the publication of our paper, it was shown that one could relax the need for the regularisation term in neural networks.
+However, we find for many of our settings, an explicit regularisation term is needed.

+Take for example GP regression on a noisy sine wave.
+In this case, the negative marginal log likelihood (animation pause), the value we try to minimise, can be decomposed in two terms.
+The first term represents the data fit (animation pause) while the second term represents a complexity penalty (animation pause). (inlcude footnote about normalisation term).
+Let us examine the landscapes for these two terms with regard to the kernel hyperparameters (animation pause).
+As we can see, the data fit landscape has a basin of attraction for large output scale but for relatively small lengthscale.
+Alternatively, the complexity is large for small lengthscales and large outputscales.
+Let's track how three different initialisations evolve in the landscape (animation pause).
+As we can see, it is initialisation B, which started in a region of low-error high-complexity which exhibited grokking.

+This leads us to a possible mechanism of grokking which we present in our paper.
+Namely, that this a phenomenon which occurs due to a mismatch in the complexity and error landscape.
+That is, one will get grokking if low error high complexity solutions are relatively accessible but low error low complexity solutions are not.
+Due to the principle of parsimony, high complexity solutions should generalise poorly but low complexity solutions should generalise better.
+Thus, as the network transitions between the two we see grokking.

+## Conclusion

+...